OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

   1. imu.update(dt) to refresh angles.
   2. Apply pending PID params from BLE/Serial atomically and persist them.
-  3. Compute pitch PID: pitchPid.compute(targetPitch, currentPitch, dt) → deg/s.
+  3. Compute PID control (currently using pitch PID, but motors physically respond to roll/x-axis rotation).
-  4. Convert deg/s to steps/sec using STEPS_PER_DEGREE and apply motor signs.
+  4. Convert deg/s to steps/sec using STEPS_PER_DEGREE and apply motor signs (with invert flags).
   5. Set motor speeds and call runSpeed on each motor.
   6. Update display animation (throttled internally).
 * Telemetry: the controller prints formatted telemetry (PITCH, ROLL, YAW) at a throttled rate (~50 Hz), typically lower than the control frequency to avoid timing disruption.

 Notes

+* Both motor shafts are parallel to the x-axis, so both motors use roll (x-axis rotation) for physical control.
+* Pitch control is optional (useful if MPU6050 is rotated, but currently not the case).
+* Motor direction can be inverted individually using INVERT_LEFT_MOTOR and INVERT_RIGHT_MOTOR flags in Config.h.
+* Motors can be swapped using SWAP_MOTORS flag for testing without hardware rewiring.
 * The conversion factor and motor sign (left/right inversion) are applied here to produce correct wheel motions.
-* Currently only pitch control is implemented; roll is read for telemetry but not used for control.
 * The Display class handles all LED matrix operations; BotController simply calls display.begin() and display.update().
 * Safety: consider automatically disabling motors when IMU health is poor.